Bachelor of Economics: Top Courses and Careers

 Skills needed

-An actuarial analyst should have specialized math knowledge in calculus, probability and statistics.
+An actuarial analyst should have specialised math knowledge in calculus, probability and statistics.
 Along with these, you must have analytical, decision-making, problem-solving and project-management skills.
 Computer skills like coding, excel skills are added on too.

 Average Salary